-- Specify the location you want to save the file.
-You may also change the filename at this point.
+- Specify the location to which you want to save the file.
+You may also change the file name at this point.

 In newer versions of Outlook such as Outlook 2010: if the image is attached as a separate file instead of being pasted into the message body, you can right-click on the file attachment and select Save As.
-You can then save the image file to anywhere on your computer.
-If there are multiple images attached to the email, you can also select the Save All Attachments option and save all the image files to your computer.
+You can then save the file to anywhere on your computer.
+If there are multiple attachments in the email, you can also select the Save All Attachments option.

-In older versions of Outlook prior to Outlook 2007, there is no 'Right-click to save' option like the others.
-However, there are a few workarounds you can use to save your e-mail images.
+In older versions of Outlook before Outlook 2007, there is no 'Right-click to save' option like the others.
+However, there are a few workarounds you can use to save your e-mail images and files.
 Keep in mind, you may have to try more than one option depending on your version of Outlook.

-If you are viewing e-mail on an iPad and want to save pictures to the iPad from your e-mail messages, follow these steps.
+If you are viewing e-mail on an iPad or iPhone and want to save an attachment from your e-mail messages, follow the steps below.

-Images saved using this process should be accessible in the photo album on the iPad.
+Note: Images saved using this process should be accessible in the photo album on your device.